Yasmin Qureshi: Other campaigns

 Qureshi has also supported a number of other campaigns while in parliament.
 These include seeking to reduce the impacts of changes in State Pension Age, calls for citizens to be able to opt-out of unsolicited phone calls from companies, and questioning the pace of government cuts and the effect this is having on crime and local communities.

 Political positions

 Court building sales

 Qureshi has been a stringent critic of the widespread closure of courts and sales of court buildings throughout her time as an MP.
 She argues that doing so without due process and in a rushed manner "piles yet more pressure on the remaining courts and risks hearings being further delayed and rescheduled", with the impact of "distressing victims and witnesses, many of whom are now forced to travel much greater distances".

 Prison system

-Qureshi has been a consistent critic of the Conservatives running of the prison system.
+Qureshi has been a consistent critic of Conservative governments' running of the prison system.
 In the Huffington Post, she argued that the 14% rate of prison officers leaving after a year, the record rates of prisoner suicides and the increasing safety crisis as noted by inspections indicate that prison funding and staff numbers had been cut too rapidly.